-2.4.2.1 Protection of public health and safety
+2.5.2.1 Protection of public health and safety

-Requiring AOAC 2002.02 as a MoA specifically for resistant starch in the Code would not adversely affect the health and safety of Australian or New Zealand populations.
+Requiring AOAC 2002.02 as a MoA specifically for resistant starch in the Code will not adversely affect the health and safety of Australian or New Zealand populations.

-2.4.2.2 The provision of adequate information to enable consumers to make informed choices
+2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices

-If resistant starch were to be declared as a specific dietary fibre in a nutrition information panel on a food label, the prescribed MoA would be consistently required to be used by food suppliers ensuring that accurate and reliable information is provided to consumers to enable them to make informed choices.
+If resistant starch is declared as a specific dietary fibre in a nutrition information panel on a food label, the prescribed MoA will be consistently required to be used by food suppliers.
+This will ensure that accurate, reliable and consistent information is provided to consumers to enable them to make informed choices.

-2.4.2.3 The prevention of misleading or deceptive conduct
+2.5.2.3 The prevention of misleading or deceptive conduct

-Approving the addition of the new MoA to the Code means that an internationally recognised, accurate and reliable method is required to be used, if resistant starch is to be declared as a specifically named dietary fibre in a nutrition information panel on a food label.
-This would help to prevent misleading or deceptive declarations with respect to resistant starch.
+Approving the addition of the new MoA to the Code means that an internationally recognised, accurate and reliable method must be used, if resistant starch is to be declared as a specifically named dietary fibre in a nutrition information panel on a food label.
+This will help prevent misleading or deceptive declarations with respect to resistant starch.

-2.4.3 Subsection 18(2) considerations
+2.5.3 Subsection 18(2) considerations